These 15 Small Towns in Florida Are So Cute, You’ll Think You’re Dreaming

 3 sisters spring crystal river

 WHERE TO STAY IN CRYSTAL RIVER: Retreat at Crystal Manatee is a super cute hotel that also offers breakfast.
 It has excellent reviews and is good value for money.
-Click here to see the latest prices.

 4. Key Biscayne